 (D): Detailed reaction-diffusion model inside one catalyst.
 This reveals the apparent (shape dependent) reaction kinetics and will provide the best catalyst shape for higher yield and conversion (Length scale: up to a few millimetres).

 At various scales, a different set of details are included into the model.
 Larger modeling scales can be applied to larger processing units while neglecting more details.
 Our solution to ensure that our model in industrial scale includes all the necessary details, is small-to-large scale approach (in multiscale modeling).
 We start with the smallest possible/necessary modeling scale.
-The detailed results are analysed and the results are included into the larger-scale model.
+The detailed results are analyzed and the results are integrated into the larger-scale model.
 This hierarchy is followed up to the final model scale (industrial-scale).

 We in CEMF use various tools to simulate reacting and non-reactive flows at various length- and time-scales (multiscale modeling).
 For engineering, design, optimization and troubleshooting of these processes, a detailed information of the undergoing phenomena is required.
 These information can be the velocity and pressure profile of the flow, temperature or concentration variation, kinetics of reactions, mixing and turbulence and heat transfer rate.
 We use various tools to perform simulations at various scales.